mrdominguez/multi-jdbc-client/README.md

 **Version 2.0**
 - Support for generic JDBC connectivity: `-s generic --url <jdbc_connection_string> --driverClass <jdbc_class_name>`
-- Prompt for password if not provided in command argument `-w,--password`
+- Prompt for password if not provided in command argument: `-w,--password`
 - Get all options (except `--service`) from properties file: `-f,--propFile`
   - The properties file has precedence over command-line options